 What do we use focus groups for?

-The aim of the student focus groups is to identify some of the strengths and possible areas of improvement of a specific study programme.
+The aim of the student focus groups is to identify strengths and possible areas of improvement of a specific study programme.
 The focus discussion provides more qualitative input that can complement the rather quantitative results of the student feedback.
 It allows for more depth and students have the opportunity to nuance their answers and help determine priorities.
 In addition, work is always tailored to the study programme, since the topics and questions of the focus discussion are determined in consultation with the course council.

 How does a focus discussion work?